phatboysh/DynamicObjectTracking/README.md

  * **string objectType** *(Optional)* the field name of the threshold you'd like to change

 *Remarks: you must include at least one of the optional arguments - - both options change the threshold size for an entire field, not individual objects.
-If you are using the trigger implementation, use the ChangeTriggerSize instead.*
+If you are using the trigger implementation, use the public ChangeTriggerSize() method instead.*

   > void InsertNewTrackedObject(GameObject trackedObject, WorldMonitors owner, string objectAffiliation, float threshold)